 - Form into a ball size of a tennis ball for a burger or somewhere between golf and tennis size for “naked” patty, then flatten.

 - Pan fry or grill for about 4-5 minutes per side (grills vary).
 It is time to flip when white edges appear and patty is brown on the bottom.
 Please note that second and third batches will take less time to cook as the skillet (grill) will be hotter.

 - Serve hot assembled in a burger or with a side grain + salad.

-Reheat: Place burgers in a hot skillet with a splash of water, cover and simmer for about 5 minutes.
-You can do the same with frozen, just will take twice longer.
+- Store: Refrigerate in an airtight container for up to 5 days.
+To reheat place burgers in a hot skillet with a splash of water, cover and simmer for about 5 minutes.

 - Chicken: I use 2 lbs of chicken breasts because I always have them.
 You can save time (not money) and buy ground chicken.
 Chicken thighs also work.

 - Bread: I used a slice of sprouted whole grain bread.
 White or gluten free bread works too.

 - Egg: Egg is a binder.
 If you add bread and have an egg allergy or are out of egg, you should be good.